BanBord/Svelte_App/README.md

-# Ocean Explorer Project
+# 🌊 Ocean Explorer Project

 Welcome to the Ocean Explorer Project!
-This project is a Svelte-based application designed to explore and study marine life across different seas.
-The application allows users to embark on missions, discover various fish species, and maintain a journal of their findings.
+This interactive web application lets you dive into the fascinating world of marine life across different seas.
+Built with Svelte, it combines real-time data from multiple APIs to create an engaging exploration experience.

+## ✨ Features

+- 🎯 Mission-based exploration system
+- 📱 Responsive design for both mobile and desktop
+- 🗺️ Interactive sea plots for discovering marine species
+- 👤 Player session management
+- 📖 Digital journal for tracking discoveries
+- 🌐 Real-time data integration with OBIS and Wikimedia APIs

 ## Project Evolution